 Polk State College expects students to act in a responsible manner that supports and enhances the educational process.
 The College maintains a tradition of excellence in student conduct.
-The responsibility and behavior of a teacher candidate is a reflection of the academic and professional atmosphere of Polk State College.
-In the unlikely event that unacceptable conduct occurs, this is dealt with in a manner supporting the College's policies and in furtherance of its educational mission.
+The responsibility and behavior of a teacher candidate reflects the academic and professional atmosphere of Polk State College.
+In the unlikely event unacceptable conduct occurs, this is dealt with in a manner supporting the College's policies and in furtherance of its educational mission.